alphagov/govuk-design-system/src/components/language-navigation/index.md

 ### If you offer your whole service in another language

-If users can change the language for your whole service, place the [Language navigation component into the Service navigation component](/components/service-navigation/#adding-language-navigation).
+If users can change the language for your whole service, you can place the [Language navigation component into the Service navigation component](/components/service-navigation/#adding-language-navigation) using its 'slots' options.

+{{ example({ group: "components", item: "service-navigation", example: "with-inline-end-slot", html: true, nunjucks: true, open: false }) }}

 ### Showing language navigation in another language